Carlo Urbani: SARS outbreak

 Back in Asia, Urbani was called into The French Hospital of Hanoi, Vietnam, in late February 2003 to look at an American patient, businessman Johnny Chen, who had fallen ill with what doctors thought was a bad case of influenza.
 Urbani realized that Chen's ailment was probably a new and highly contagious disease.
-He immediately notified the WHO, triggering a response to the epidemic (principally isolation and quarantine measures) that would end it within five months.
+He immediately notified the WHO, triggering a response to the epidemic (principally isolation and quarantine measures) that ended it within five months.
 He also persuaded the Vietnamese Health Ministry to begin isolating patients and screening travelers, thus slowing the early pace of the epidemic.

-On 11 March 2003, as he flew from Hanoi to a conference in Bangkok, Thailand, where he was to talk on the subject of childhood parasites, Urbani started feeling feverish on the plane.
+On 11 March 2003, as he flew from Hanoi to a conference in Bangkok, Thailand, where he was to talk on the subject of childhood parasites, Urbani started feeling feverish.
 A colleague who met him at the airport called an ambulance.
 Urbani had contracted SARS while treating infected patients in Hanoi.
 His Bangkok hospital room became an improvised isolation ward, and communication occurred via an intercom.
 As his lungs weakened, he was put on a ventilator.
 During a moment of consciousness, Urbani asked for a priest to give him last rites and asked for his lung tissue to be donated for scientific research.
 Urbani died on 29 March 2003, after 18 days of intensive care.

 SARS-CoV Urbani strain later became the reference variant of this outbreak.